 Work-integrated Learning: Radiographic Procedures I, II, III & IV (Diagnostic) are assessed at CUT and in clinical practices on a continuous basis.
-Practical competency and skills are assessed according to specific guidelines.
+Practical competencies and skills are assessed according to specific guidelines.

 The radiation to which a radiographer is exposed may be detrimental to the health of an unborn child.
 As students are exposed to radiation during the practical component of the learning programme, a female student is not permitted to complete the theoretical and practical part of the learning programme during pregnancy.
 Any student who suspects she may be pregnant must notify the relevant Head of Department immediately.
 Such a student must discontinue the learning programme for the full duration of her pregnancy.
+Kindly note that, according to the HPCSA rules of conduct, a student who intentionally hides the fact that she is pregnant and continues with studies conducts herself unethically.
+Any person who becomes aware of this is ethically bound to report that student to the relevant authorities